 Cafe at the Former Railway Staff Quarters

 On the other side of the train tracks is the former Railway Staff Quarters.
 This has also been renovated and refurbished to house a café.
-The café is named 1932 Story, a reference to when the railway line opened.
+The café is named 1932 Story, a reference to when the railway line was realigned and reopened.

 Inside, the décor of the café is a throwback to days of yore.